df-rw/ob-app-sidecar/README.md

 `nginx-dev.conf` is setup to pass any requests starting with `/api/` to the backend application.
-If there are specific paths you wish to forward to the backend application, adjust `nginx-dev.conf` to suit.
+If there are specific paths you wish to forward to the backend application, adjust `nginx-*.conf` to suit.

 ## Testing containers